Gigi Langer

 Source material: Teach only Love by Jerry Jampolsky and AH Review Principles Booklet

-Love More Now: Facing Life’s Challenges with an Open Heart is now available from Amazon HERE or Barnes and Noble HERE.
-PAPERBACK ($9.99) E-BOOK ($4.99) These low prices last through April, so get your copy now!
+My new book, Love More Now: Facing Life’s Challenges with an Open Heart is now available from Amazon HERE or Barnes and Noble HERE.
+PAPERBACK ($9.99) E-BOOK ($4.99) These low prices are temporary, so get your copy now!

 Thank you for helping readers find Love More Now by POSTING a REVIEW on Amazon.